gremwell/qsslcaudit/README.md

 ## Note on unsafe OpenSSL variant

 As even 1.0.x versions are too safe for some of the tests included, we prepared so-called *unsafe* build of OpenSSL library.
-See repositories https://github.com/gremwell/unsafeopenssl-pkg-debian and https://github.com/gremwell/unsafeopenssl-pkg-alt
+See https://github.com/gremwell/unsafeopenssl-pkg-deb

-Packages backed from these repos follow filesystem hierarchy standard but install renamed OpenSSL libraries, i.e. `libunsafessl` and `libunsafecrypto`.
+Packages backed from this repo follow filesystem hierarchy standard but install renamed OpenSSL libraries, i.e. `libunsafessl` and `libunsafecrypto`.
 This makes it impossible to accidentally link your program against these libraries.
-Additionally, they provide `openssl-unsafe` binary which can be useful by itself with tools like https://testssl.sh/
+Additionally, they provide `openssl-unsafe` binary which can be useful by itself with tools like [testssl.sh](https://testssl.sh/)

 Build system of `qsslcaudit` determines which OpenSSL variant is installed and will use *unsafe* version if it is available.